ivaibhavpardeshi/ORM_Codeigniter/README.md

 # ORM_Codeigniter

-#How to use ?
+# How to use ?
 1. Place My_Model.php in your codeigniters "root/application/core" folder
 2. Write any model and extend them with "My_Model" class
 3. And access the functions from model.

-NOTE : Use the setTable method of class to perform any operation on that table
+# NOTE : Use the setTable method of class to perform any operation on that table

-#Usage :
+# Usage :
 1. Setting table for performing query operation :
-   $this->setTable("users");
+   ' $this->setTable("users");
-2. Fetch all record from the table :
+2. ' Fetch all record from the table :
    $object = $this->fetchAll();
 3. Fetch selected record by ID :
    $object = $this->fetchById(2);